SMTG-Bham/doped/docs/Dev_ToDo.md

   - Note that charge states are guessed based on different factors, but these rely on auto-determined oxidation states and can fail in weird cases.
 As always please consider if these charge states are reasonable for the defects in your system. (i.e. low-symmetry, amphoteric, mixed-valence cases etc!)
     - Note cases where we expect default charge states to not be appropriate (e.g. mixed ionic-covalent systems, low-symmetry systems and/or with amphoteric species), often better to test more than necessary to be thorough!
-(And link Xinwei stuff) – i.e. use your f*cking head!
+(And link Xinwei stuff, Ke F_i +1 (also found with our Se and Alex's Ba2BiO6)) – i.e. use your f*cking head!
     - And particularly when you've calculated your initial set of defect results!
 E.g. with Sb2Se3, all antisites and interstitials amphoteric, so suggests you should re-check amphotericity for all vacancies
   - Note about rare cases where `vasp_gam` pre-relaxation can fail (e.g. Wenzhen's case); extremely disperse bands with small bandgaps, where low k-point sampling can induce a phase transition in the bulk structure.
 In these cases, using a special k-point is advised for the pre-relaxations.
 You can get the corresponding k-point for your supercell (given the primitive cell special k-point) using the `get_K_from_k` function from `easyunfold`, with the `doped` `supercell_matrix`.